Where to Eat in Madrid: The Ultimate Guide

 For a real hidden treasure, walk a few blocks to Casa González.
 Here, settle in for a glass of wine and a shared plate of their fabulous cured meats and cheeses.
 Opened in 1931, this traditional deli is a fascinating slice of history in the center of Madrid.

-Retiro Park Area
+Retiro Park area

 As the most famous of Madrid’s many gorgeous parks and gardens, it’s no surprise that the area around Retiro is full of dining options.
-But like with all major tourist draws, you’ll want to choose wisely!
+But, like with all major tourist draws, you’ll want to choose wisely.

 For the best experience, head east of the park into the Retiro and Ibiza neighborhoods.
-Think of this area as the more laid-back cousin of posh Salamanca just to the north.
-It’s populated by middle- to upper-middle class families, but at its core, it’s a traditional barrio madrileño through and through.
+Think of this area as the more laid-back cousin of posh Salamanca, just to the north.
+It’s populated by middle to upper-middle class families, but at its core, it’s a traditional barrio madrileño through and through.

 Red and white scallops in their shells

-You don’t have to go all the way to Galicia to find incredible gallego cuisine!
+You don’t have to go all the way to Galicia to find incredible gallego cuisine.

-Malasaña & Conde Duque
+Malasaña and Conde Duque

 Just north of Gran Vía, Malasaña and Conde Duque have dozens of options for eating and drinking.
-This is where to eat in Madrid if you’re looking for brunch, late-night drinks, or anything in between!
+This is where to eat in Madrid if you’re looking for brunch, late-night drinks, or anything in between.

 Chueca